EthanWintill/braverats/README.md

 	- Before we begin sprint 2, I want to discuss with my team members the possibility of switching to a different project because the learning curve for our current project turned out to be very ambitious
 	- As an improvement to the team's overall productivity, I will organize more team meetings in the Alkek library to ensure everyone is on the same page and making contributions
 	- As far as improvements to the codebase itself, if we decide to stay with the current project, I will work on making the UI more pretty and responsive as well as more engaging for users.
-- ** Selah **:
+Selah :
-	- I will think more about my tasks and limit the scope of each task to make it more achievable in each sprint.
+I will start and finish my tasks very early in the sprint.
-	- As a team decide on a different project or minimizing the scope of our current project to make it achievable with the amount of time and team member knowledge and ability.
+Communicate with team members on what I'm currently doing.
-	- Allow more time for research and learning curve for any new languages or technologies we decide to use.
+Allow more time for merging and implementing team members code to work in sync with mine.
 - ** Abigail Barrientos **:
 	- For this sprint my task is to create a button in the main screen that allows the user to play with a bot.
 I will also be incharge of making the code for that bot.
 	- Another task that I need to work on is giving the user the option to play with anyone who is currently searching for another player.